cgoettel/recipes/cookies/oatmeal-cookies.md

-# King Arthur-inspired oatmeal cookies
+# Oatmeal cookies

-The original recipe did not include steel cut oats, had fewer overall oats, and included chocolate chips.
+The original recipe, from King Arthur flour, did not include steel cut oats, had fewer overall oats, and included chocolate chips.
 I prefer this recipe without the chocolate chips and I like the texture that the steel cut oats bring.

 ## Ingredients